-The ASAT test fragments still in orbit, as of 20 June 2022, represent 1/3 of all cataloged fragmentation debris and 30% have been produced in the last 15 years.
-Concerning the destruction of Cosmos 1408, it accounts for more than 1/4 of the cataloged debris generated by ASAT tests.
-All the cataloged fragments produced by the Soviet Union from 1968 to 1982, during the first phase of ASAT testing, involving 13 spacecraft, were only slightly more than half of those produced by the breakup of Cosmos 1408 alone.
-The same proportion is reflected in the number of objects still in orbit, which, in the case of Cosmos 1408, also account for 20% of ASAT test debris and approximately 7% of fragmentation debris.
+The ASAT test fragments still in orbit, as of June 20, 2022, represented 1/3 of all cataloged fragmentation debris.
+Concerning the destruction of Cosmos 1408, it accounted for more than 1/4 of the cataloged debris generated by ASAT tests.
+It also deserves to be pointed out that all the cataloged fragments produced by the Soviet Union from 1968 to 1982, during the first phase of ASAT testing, involving 13 spacecraft, were only slightly more than half of those produced by the breakup of Cosmos 1408 alone.